cjs6891/el7_blog/_texts/uagm.md

 <pre>
 useradd - create a new user or update default new user information -m, --create-home
     Create the user's home directory if it does not exist -M, --no-create-home
     Do not create the user's home directory, even if the system wide setting from /etc/login.defs (CREATE_HOME) is set to yes.
   -g, --gid GROUP
     The group name or number of the user's initial login group -G, --groups GROUP1[,GROUP2,...[,GROUPN]]]
     A list of supplementary groups which the user is also a member of.
 Each group is separated from the next by a comma, with no intervening whitespace
   -u, --uid UID
     The numerical value of the user's ID

+userdel - delete a user account and related files
+  -r, --remove
+    Files in the user's home directory will be removed along with the home directory itself and the user's mail spool.
 </pre>